 There are several things you can try to diminish your feelings of melancholy.
 Some of these treatments are very simple, such as getting enough rest.
 To feel happy, you need to make sure you're getting enough sleep at night.
 Too much or too little sleep can quickly lead to feelings of unhappiness.
 Even if you're stressed or short on time, it's far better to take a few minutes to lie down and nap than it is to keep working when you're extremely tired.

 If you're struggling with sadness and sleep, you may want to see your primary care physician first.
 Other medical conditions can appear to be a psychological disorder like clinical depression when they're actually a different underlying condition.
 Health concerns like an underactive thyroid, low levels of Vitamin D, and even dehydration can all resemble the symptoms of depression.
 See your physician and consider requesting blood work or other tests if appropriate.
-This will help you help you find the true source of your unhappiness.
+This will help you find the true source of your unhappiness.

 You'll also want to be sure you're eating well.
 When we're busy, we tend to eat foods that are quick to make or highly processed.
 Fast food and sugary foods can have a negative impact on your mood.
 Because of this, it's important to take the time to eat a well-balanced diet full of whole foods.
 Many doctors believe that increasing plants in your diet will improve your overall health.
 Diets heavy in vegetables and fruits help your body obtain all of the vital nutrients and vitamins that you need to function properly.

 In addition to sleep and a healthy diet, we also need other people to be happy.
 When you begin to notice you're feeling sad, try not to isolate yourself.
-Get involved in social events, and reach out to loved ones.
+Get involved in social events and reach out to loved ones.
 One simple way to become more social is to take fifteen minutes or so a day to engage with family and friends.
 These little moments will provide emotional breaks as you connect and express yourself with people who care about you.
 If work is consuming too much of your time, ask a friend at work to share your workload or ask your boss to reduce your weekly hours.
 This will mean less time spent experiencing stress at work and more time for your social life.

 Furthermore, taking time to be thankful can help bring happiness back to your life.
 Steer clear of negative thoughts by reminding yourself about the good things in your life.
-Whether it's your family, your friends, your dog, or even your beautiful hair, you always have something to be thankful for.
+Whether it's your family, your friends, your dog, or nature, you always have something to be thankful for.
 Acknowledging what you have helps you create a sense of contentment and reduces the desire to compare yourself to other people.
 In fact, expressing gratitude has been shown to improve your mood and increase your psychological resilience.

 Finally, getting involved in daily exercise can have a huge impact on your mood.
 Movement can charge your body and give you a boost of energy.
 Then, your brain will produce endorphins, which will make you feel happier and more awake.
 Exercise may also increase your confidence because it helps you stay in shape.
 Plus, it helps you concentrate, allowing you to finish your daily tasks, which feels good and can positively affect your overall happiness.